-However, some have suggested the fundamental problem in the UK housing market is the persistent shortage of housing – and increasing the availability of credit doesn’t directly address this problem.
-The number of households is forecast to grow by 232,000 a year until 2033, and yet the current rate of home construction is struggling to increase above 100,000 a year.
+A fundamental problem in the UK housing market is a persistent shortage of housing.
+The ONS forecast the number of households in the UK will increase by 1.6 million (7.1%) over the next 10 years, from 23.2 million in 2018 to 24.8 million in 2028, and yet the current rate of home construction is struggling to increase above 150,000-200,000 a year.

-There is hope improved mortgage availability will increase private sector construction.
+There is hope that improved mortgage availability will increase private sector construction.
 But, it doesn’t resolve other issues, such as planning regulations and local opposition to building homes on a large scale.

 Demand growing faster than supply

-Graph showing that demand for housing stock has been growing faster than net additions to housing stock, pushing up house prices.
+Graph showing that demand for housing stock has been growing faster than net additions to the housing stock, pushing up house prices.

 source: Understanding supply constraints in UK housing market, Shelter

 1. House prices will continue to rise in long-term

 Despite two housing crashes, real house prices show a remorseless upward trend.
 The limited supply also tends to make house prices more volatile.
 Because supply is relatively inelastic a small change in demand can cause a significant change in price.
 This is a major factor behind the UK housing market’s tendency to boom and bust.